WilliamQLiu/job-waffle/README.md

 Dockerfile is available on DockerHub [here](https://registry.hub.docker.com/u/williamqliu/job-waffle/dockerfile/)

-1.)
-Install Docker and Docker-Compose on your development machine 2.)
-Use Docker-Compse to build the dev environment:  `docker-compose run web` 3.)
-Then run `docker-compose up -d` to run your containers in daemonized mode 4.)
-Then run `docker-compose run web python manage.py syncdb` Other helpful options include:
+1. Install Docker and Docker-Compose on your development machine
+2. Use Docker-Compse to build the dev environment:  `docker-compose run web`
+3. Then run `docker-compose up -d` to run your containers in daemonized mode
+4. Then run `docker-compose run web python manage.py syncdb`

+Other helpful options include:
 *  `docker run -t jobwaffle_web` to go into container
 *  `docker-compose stop` to stop your containers
+*  `docker-compose run web python manage.py migrate`
+*  `docker-compose run web python manage.py collectstatic`

 **Testing**